 Department heads should meet with employees individually to discuss which OKRs best fit their role and skill set.
 This gives employees the opportunity to ask questions or hash out action plans with their supervisor.

-In addition, making sure everyone is aware of each other’s OKRs increases transparency, accountability, and teamwork.
+In addition, making sure everyone is aware of each other’s OKRs increases transparency in the workplace, accountability, and teamwork.
 This is especially true for small businesses that depend upon high levels of collaboration to tackle big challenges.

 That’s where a company directory tool like Pingboard can come in.
 With Pingboard, you can display an individual’s OKRs in their profile so coworkers stay informed of who is responsible for what.